Introduction

 • Technology can be utilized to transparently communicate information while eliminating the possibility of interference and tampering, which can increase consumer trust.

-• Faster and more transparent traceability of products can contribute to increasing customer trust.
+• Faster and more transparent traceability of products can contribute to increasing trust.
 [1]

 Boosting sustainability through digital traceability

-Investors, consumers, and governments are all clamoring for more sustainable products and processes. in traceability can improve sustainability in the in several ways.
+Investors, consumers, and governments are all clamoring for more sustainable products and processes.
+Digitalization in traceability can improve in the food chain in several ways.
 [1,4]

 • Reduction of food by reducing inefficiency